mameen7/restclient-api/README.md

   errorExceptionClass = ApiException;               // A custom Exception class (required) }
  ```
-The above code is the most basic configuration for `japi`, we start by importing `BaseAPI` class from `japi` and supply to it some required info like the resource endpoint url, the API required headers, and `errorExceptionClass` which is required as it is going to be called when something went wrong in the API communication with the status code as argument. below is the example usage for the configuration above:
+The above code is the most basic configuration for `restclient-api`, we start by importing `BaseAPI` class from `restclient-api` and supply to it some required info like the resource endpoint url, the API required headers, and `errorExceptionClass` which is required as it is going to be called when something went wrong in the API communication with the status code as argument. below is the example usage for the configuration above:

 ```js
 import { UserAPI } from "./serviceConf";